-HxC are a new team to me, and they consist of Dan Head and James Castle.
-They look like an anti establishment team to me, very punk.
+HxC is a new team to me, and they consist of Dan Head and James Castle.
+They look like an anti-establishment team to me, very punk.

-Roppongi 3K are clearly the crowd favourites here, it helps when they’re associated with Rocky Romero, a frequent Rev Pro favourite.
+Roppongi 3K are clearly the crowd favorites here, it helps when they’re associated with Rocky Romero, a frequent Rev Pro favorite.

 Being the obvious heels in this match HxC jumped the bell and attacked Sho from behind, those devilish heels!
 But it didn’t last long as the combined forces of Sho and Yo easily fought back to the delight of the partisan crowd.

 Unfortunately though, HxC took complete control of the match through their heelish ways, eye rakes, back rakes, and flagrant rule-breaking.
 Ragdolling Yo around the ring and ringside area, keeping the pace very slow and methodical.

 But when the hot tag happened, Castle and Head didn’t know what to do.
 Sho came into the ring like a bull in a china shop and cleaned house pretty quickly, upping the pace in the process.

 With the pace quickened, the match quality got better, with plenty of double team maneuvers and false finishes from both teams, but 3K finally got the win against the run of play, with their 3D finisher (cunningly called 3K) and advance into the semi-finals.

 Winners – Roppongi 3K